Staff members at the Take Flight with SHIFT NC 2016 benefit auction.

 Kia leads SHIFT NC's Every Teen Counts Initiative.
 She previously worked on the Gaston Youth Connected project to create strategies to reach the most vulnerable youth and managed the project’s Teen Action Council.
 Prior to joining SHIFT NC, Kia worked in substance abuse prevention.
 She has a Bachelor’s in Sociology from UNC-Chapel Hill and an MPH from UNC-Greensboro.

-Madison Ward Willis, NC Youth Connected Community Coordinator
+Madison Ward Willis, Community Coordinator - Wayne County

 Madison is a coordinator for NC Youth Connected — an initiative to facilitate coordinated, community-wide approaches to teen pregnancy prevention.
 In addition, she oversees SHIFT NC's 100 County Campaign in Eastern NC.
 Prior to SHIFT NC, Madison worked for five years as Director of Adolescent Programs at Compass Center for Women and Families, focusing efforts on primary pregnancy prevention work with middle school girls.
 Madison holds a Master's in Public Administration from North Carolina Central University and completed her undergrad work at Peace College with a BA in Child Development.

-Marcia is part of SHIFT NC’s NC Youth Connected team working in Cumberland County.
+Marcia is part of SHIFT NC’s NC Youth Connected team.
 Marcia provides technical assistance to health centers on best practices for quality adolescent care and strengthening referral and linking networks to those centers.
 Marcia has over 20 years of experience working in adolescent and women's reproductive health in a variety of settings, including non-for-profit, state and county agencies, and community health care settings.
 She received her undergraduate and graduate degrees in Social Work with a focus on public health.
 She has provided numerous trainings and educational programs in institutional and community health settings with diverse population groups.